 Activist investor Ader claims support for Bwin.Party shake-up

-LONDON (Reuters) - American activist investor Jason Ader on Monday claimed that his proposals to shake-up online gambling company Bwin.Party by bolstering its board had won support from other shareholders.
+LONDON May 5 (Reuters) - American activist investor Jason Ader on Monday claimed his proposals to shake-up online gambling company Bwin.Party by bolstering its board had won support from other shareholders in the firm.

-Ader, whose asset management firm SpringOwl is Bwin.Party's fourth-largest shareholder, said in April that he wanted four new directors elected to the company's board to tackle what he describes as a continuing decline in the business.
+Ader, whose asset management firm SpringOwl is Bwin.Party's fourth largest shareholder, said in April he wanted four new directors elected to the company's board to tackle what he describes as a continuing decline in the business.

 Bwin.Party has urged shareholders to vote against the proposal, saying it would make the board too large and hamper decision making.

-Ahead of its annual meeting on May 22, Ader said in a statement that Bwin's board had "overseen significant shareholder-value destruction" through a failing strategy resulting in the company underperforming compared with its rivals.
-Ader also criticised a "runaway cost structure" and its impact on profitability.
+Ahead of its annual meeting on May 22, Ader said in a statement Bwin's board had "overseen significant shareholder value destruction" due to a failing strategy that has seen it underperform its rivals.
+Ader also criticised a "runaway cost structure" and its impact on the company's profitability.